-- Store Give the nappy a quick hand rinse under the laundry tap before storing in a dry nappy bucket.
+- Dry Pail Give the nappy a quick hand rinse under the laundry tap before storing in a dry nappy bucket.
 This will minimise staining, cut down on smell and stop potential fabric damage from acidic wee.

-- Wash Put your nappies through a normal/long wash cycle up to 60°C, with the amount of detergent recommended by the detergent manufacturer for your load size and water level.
+- Wash Put your nappies through a normal/long wash cycle on cold (up to 40°C), with the amount of detergent recommended by the detergent manufacturer for your load size and water level.

 Hang nappies sideways or flat to avoid stretching the elastics.
 Sun is your best friend.
 It’s a great stain remover and sanitiser.
 But too much sun can deteriorate elastics and PUL.
 So my suggestion is to give the nappy enough sun to kill the germs and fade the stains then move them into a shadier spot to dry.